mondjef/icsv2ledger/README.md

     --ledger-file FILE, -l FILE
                           ledger file where to read payees/accounts
-    --mapping-file FILE   file which holds the mappings --accounts-file FILE  file which holds a list of allowed accounts --quiet, -q           do not prompt if account can be deduced --reverse             reverse the order of entries in the CSV file --skip-dupes          detect transactions that have alrady been imported and skip --confirm-dupes       detect transactions that have already been imported and prompt to skip --skip-lines INT      number of lines to skip from CSV file --skip-older-than     skip entries more than X days old
+    --mapping-file FILE   file which holds the mappings --accounts-file FILE  file which holds a list of defined accounts to be used --strict              similar to ledger strict mode, allows only accounts defined in --accounts-file and/or --ledger-file to be used
+    --quiet, -q           do not prompt if account can be deduced --reverse             reverse the order of entries in the CSV file --skip-dupes          detect transactions that have already been imported and skip --confirm-dupes       detect transactions that have already been imported and prompt to skip --skip-lines INT      number of lines to skip from CSV file --skip-older-than     skip entries more than X days old